sohumdalal/RAGFollowAlong/README.md

 4. The chatbot is now ready to take questions.
 The "handleSendMessage" function (see client/src/components/ChatInterface.js) captures the user's message and sends it to the server.
 It then appends a placeholder bot message to the chat history and streams the server's response to update the bot message dynamically, ensuring smooth and continuous message updates, similar to ChatGPT.

 5. Once the "handle-query" POST request (triggered by "handleSendMessage") reaches the server, the handle_query route handler retrieves the user's question and chat history.
-It then does two things for us.
+Three big things are happening for us:
-    1. The functions finds the most relevant context chunks from Pinecone
+    1. The "context_chunks" varaiable calls a pinecone service function to find the most relevant context chunks from Pinecone
     2. It then uses the chunks to constructs a payload to send to OpenAI's API for a response.
-Note thatthe payload construction function can also adjust the model and its         preferences.
+Note thatthe payload construction function can also adjust the model and itspreferences.
+    3. the payload ("header","data") is then sent to OPENAI to generate a response.

-8. The final step of this route handler streams the response from OpenAI back to the client in real-time.
+6. The final step of this route handler streams the response from OpenAI back to the client in real-time.
 <br></br>